yuanqing/create-figma-plugin/docs/recipes/ui.md

 See that:

-- `render` takes a single parameter, `Plugin`, which is a [Preact functional component](https://preactjs.com/guide/v10/components#functional-components).
+- `render` takes a single argument, `Plugin`, which is a [Preact functional component](https://preactjs.com/guide/v10/components#functional-components).
 - The `props` received by the `Plugin` component is precisely the `data` object that was passed to `showUI` from our plugin command’s main entry point.

 Finally, in `package.json`, point to our UI file on the [**`"ui"`**](#ui) key: